Chart Color Schemes

 Sheldon - Mount Cotton's residents are extremely healthy with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Prevalence of common health conditions is low among the general population and nearer to the national average across older, at-risk cohorts.
-The rate of private health cover is approximately 52% of the total population (~4,561 people), leading that of the average SA2 area.
-The most common medical conditions in the area are mental health issues and asthma, impacting 8.2 and 7.7% of residents respectively.
-72.9% of residents declared themselves completely clear of medical ailments compared to 64.6% across Greater Brisbane.
-The area has 12.9% of residents aged 65 and over (1,126 people), which is lower than the 25.3% in Greater Brisbane.
-Health outcomes among seniors require more attention than those of the broader population.
+Among older cohorts and those at risk, prevalence is near the nation's average.
+The rate of private health cover in the area is approximately 52% of the total population (~4,561 people), leading that of the average SA2 area.
+The most common medical conditions are mental health issues and asthma, impacting 8.2 and 7.7% of residents respectively.
+A total of 72.9% of residents declare themselves completely clear of medical ailments, compared to 64.6% across Greater Brisbane.
+Sheldon-Mount Cotton has 12.9% of residents aged 65 and over (1,126 people), which is lower than the 25.3% in Greater Brisbane.
+However, health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health